The Legend of Zelda: The Wind Waker

 In the Forbidden Woods' boss room, there are two pieces of grass outside the room and to the right.

-There are invisible walls preventing the player from ever climbing the bridge railing or accessing the fields in Hyrule.
+Among the minor glitch fixes are the invisible walls preventing the player from ever climbing the bridge railing or accessing the fields in Hyrule.
 But because they were so low on the Japanese version, it was nevertheless possible to access those areas by using the Deku Leaf.
-So they added more invisible walls on top of the already existing walls from the Japanese version.
+More invisible walls were added on top of the already existing walls from the Japanese version.

 |The Legend of Zelda series|